 - Pets and Animals

-How To Build A Barn Owl Nesting Box: Barn Owl Nest Box Plans
+How to Build a Barn Owl Nesting Box: Barn Owl Nest Box Plans

-Give A Home For Barn Owls
+Give the Barn Owls a Home

 Barn owl populations are declining due to habitat loss and a lack of suitable nesting sites.
 Many of the older barns are being torn down, and today's airtight agricultural buildings do not provide the owls with the easy access to the hay lofts and other sheltered areas for nesting offered by the old barns and silos.

-Barn Owl Nest Boxes are often set up inside an open-air building such as a barn, shed or an abandoned building, but barn owls will also move into a nest boxes mounted to trees or poles in suitable open areas near fields, woodlands and orchards.
+Barn owl nest boxes are often set up inside an open-air building such as a barn, shed or an abandoned building, but barn owls will also move into a nest boxes mounted to trees or poles in suitable open areas near fields, woodlands and orchards.
 If mounted indoors, it is very important that the owls have unrestricted access to the nesting box, flying in and out of the building as they please.
-Placing the nest box in areas away from human activity is also important for attracting Barn Owls, and encouraging them to raise their brood.
+Placing the nest box in areas away from human activity is also important for attracting barn owls, and encouraging them to raise their brood.

 How To Build A Barn Owl Nest Box

 Assemble the Nesting Box

 Since 16" wide pine boards are difficult to find (not to mention, very expensive), the front and back panels use two 7" wide boards (1 x 8), edge-glued together with weather-resistant glue.
 To create the entrance to the nesting box, refer to the Barn Owl Nesting Box Diagram (below) and position the two front panels side-by-side (part A).